aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetdelete.rst

 ---------

     *data\_category*
-        An element in ``AllDataCategories``, specifying the data category for which a dataset is be deleted.
+        An element in :aimms:set:`AllDataCategories`, specifying the data category for which a dataset is be deleted.

     *dataset*
-        An element parameter into ``AllDataSets``, representing the dataset that you want to delete.
+        An element parameter into :aimms:set:`AllDataSets`, representing the dataset that you want to delete.

 Return Value